-• Whilst the vast majority of patients do not experience a complication, other rare occurrences include swelling of/or abrasions on the cornea, a reduction in the number of cells that form the innermost corneal layer (endothelium, known as endothelial cell loss), wound leak, inflammation within the eye, bleeding inside the eye, development of a cataract, displacement or dislocation of the lens implant, complications of the retina to include swelling in the central area of the eye, a retinal detachment, vitreous opacities or floaters, elevated eye pressure (intraocular pressure & IOP), glaucoma, droopy eyelids or double vision.
-Complications can occur, however, their incidence following Phakic IOL/ICL surgery is extremely low.
+• Whilst the vast majority of patients do not experience a complication, other rare occurrences include swelling of or abrasions on the cornea, inflammation within the eye, bleeding inside the eye, damage to the capsule or membrane that supports the lens, intraocular lens opacification, displacement or dislocation of the lens implant, remnants of the natural lens being left inside the eye resulting in inflammation, complications of the retina to include swelling in the central area of the eye, a retinal detachment, vitreous opacities or floaters, wound leak, elevated eye pressure (intraocular pressure & IOP), glaucoma, droopy eyelids or double vision.
+Complications can occur, however, their incidence following lens replacement surgery is extremely low.